gitlabhq/gitlabhq/doc/ci/variables/README.md

 > Variables expressions were added in GitLab 10.7.

 It is possible to use variables expressions with only / except policies in `.gitlab-ci.yml`.
-By using this approach you can limit what builds are going to be created within a pipeline after pushing code to GitLab.
+By using this approach you can limit what jobs are going to be created within a pipeline after pushing a code to GitLab.

 This is particularly useful in combination with secret variables and triggered pipeline variables.